 The ALCO uses various methods to assess and monitor the current level of Peoples' IRR and the impact of potential strategies or other changes.
 However, the ALCO predominantly relies on simulation modeling in its overall management of IRR since it is a dynamic measure.
 Simulation modeling also estimates the impact of potential changes in interest rates and balance sheet structures on future earnings and projected economic value of equity.
-The methods used by ALCO to assess IRR remain largely unchanged from those disclosed at December 31, 2020.
+The methods used by ALCO to assess IRR remain largely unchanged from those disclosed for the year ended December 31, 2021.